VictoriaMetrics/VictoriaMetrics/README.md

      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 16384) -search.maxQueueDuration duration
      The maximum time the request waits for execution when -search.maxConcurrentRequests limit is reached; see also -search.maxQueryDuration (default 10s)
+  -search.maxResponseSeries int
+     The maximum number of time series which can be returned from /api/v1/query and /api/v1/query_range .
+The limit is disabled if it equals to 0.
+See also -search.maxPointsPerTimeseries and -search.maxUniqueTimeseries
   -search.maxSamplesPerQuery int
      The maximum number of raw samples a single query can process across all time series.
 This protects from heavy queries, which select unexpectedly high number of raw samples.
 See also -search.maxSamplesPerSeries (default 1000000000)
   -search.maxSamplesPerSeries int